 Valentina Greco PhD

-Associate Professor of Genetics and Assistant Professor of Dermatology
+Associate Professor of Genetics, of Cell Biology and of Dermatology

 Organ regeneration in vertebrate systems; Stem cells; Stem cell niche organization; Cancer